eturea/Receipts-for-YNAB-site/privacy.md

 ## 8. Children's Privacy

-YNAB Receipts is not intended for use by children under the age of 13, and we do not knowingly collect personal information from children under 13.
+Receipts for YNAB is not intended for use by children under the age of 13, and we do not knowingly collect personal information from children under 13.

 - The app requires a YNAB account, which has its own age restrictions
 - If we learn that we have inadvertently collected information from a child under 13, we will take steps to delete such information